cozy/cozy-stack/docs/config.md

 ## Main Configuration file

 You can configure your `cozy-stack` using a configuration file.

+By default, `cozy-stack` comes with a file named [`cozy.example.yaml`].(https://github.com/cozy/cozy-stack/blob/master/cozy.example.yaml)

-This file should be named `cozy.yaml`, `cozy.yml`, or `cozy.json` depending on the format of your chosing, and should be present in one of these directories (ordered by priority):
+If you need to edit the configuration, we recommend to only copy the needed part in a new file.
+This new file should be named `cozy.yaml`, `cozy.yml`, or `cozy.json` depending on the format of your chosing, and should be present in one of these directories (ordered by priority):

 -   `./.cozy`
 -   `$HOME/.cozy`